const dir = std.fs.cwd();

 10.1 Learning more about errors in Zig

-Although they are normal values as any other, you cannot ignore error values in your Zig code.
+However, error values in Zig are treated very differently than exceptions.
+First, you cannot ignore error values in your Zig code.
 Meaning that, if an error value appears somewhere in your source code, this error value must be explicitly handled in some way.
-This also means that you cannot discard error values by assigning them to a underscore, as you could do with normal values and objects.
+This also means that you cannot discard error values by assigning them to an underscore, as you could do with normal values and objects.

 t.zig:8:17: error: error set is discarded